New Scandinavian Cooking

-On September 15, 2020, New Scandinavian Cooking officially announced Christer Rødseth as the new host of the program beginning with the show's 16th season currently in production.

 The success of the series is in part due to its original format, its hosts and the series production teams.
 The food is not prepared in a studio but executed on location outdoors, at a mobile kitchen often situated in faraway places, such as remote beaches or mountain precipices.
 The hosts showcase different regions and dishes of Norway, Sweden, Denmark, Finland, Iceland, and Greenland.